8406

 How do you read an OID?

 While it may look daunting, the OID follows a simple structure, with each "dot" segment identifying part of a network element.
 Going back to the home address example, the beginning of the Object Identifier tells us the hemisphere of the world, the country, state, city, zipcode, street address and eventually leads us to our driveway.
 In the above OID, the specific "driveway" is 102.
+By interpreting OIDs correctly, technicians can resolve complex network issues faster.
 With this structure, very specific elements can be identified and located even in very complex networks.
 An SNMP Manager (ex.
 T/Mon) translates these SNMP OIDs into a value that is then assigned readable labels in the Management Information Base (MIB).
 This allows the SNMP manager to produce messages that can be read by people.

 So for example, let's say the SNMP Manager wants to know if there is a car in the driveway of your house (a "yes or no" question, often referred to as a discrete alarm in the alarm monitoring world).
 The SNMP Manager would look up the corresponding reference in the MIB in order to "poll" (ask) if there is a car in the driveway at 123 Main St. The MIB references 123 Main St. and translates it into the OID of your driveway.
 In our example OID, it would be 123 Main St = 1.3.6.1.4.1.2681.1.4.5.1.1.99.1.1.6.
+With the OID acting as a translator, data from any device can be effectively turned into actionable insights.
 The driveway (or alarm point we want to monitor) would be represented by the "102" portion of the address.
 The "value" reported is the current state of the driveway 102 : occupied by a car or not.